1. OWNERSHIP OF INTELLECTUAL PROPERTY

 EXHIBIT A: LICENSE AGREEMENT

-Provided Vendor receives all payments from Client that are not disputed, Vendor shall grant to Client a license to utilize Vendor’s Background Technology (as defined below).
+Provided Vendor receives all payments from Client that are not disputed, Vendor shall grant to Client a license to utilize Vendor’s Background Technology.